With in-person events temporarily postponed due to health concerns, virtual event platforms took center-stage in 2020.

 Why host a virtual event?

-Virtual events have become quite popular in 2020, which isn’t surprising.
+Virtual events have become quite popular, which isn’t surprising.
 They allow companies to reach their audiences while maintaining safe social distancing best practices.
 They also make it easy to build brand awareness and authority on a massive scale.

 Thinking about hosting your own virtual event?
 Now you know what to look for in a virtual event platform!
 Let us know in the comments if you’ve used any of the tools mentioned above, or if there’s any specific platform we missed.